What is your favorite type of dog?

 So, what does that have to do with their loyalty?

-Their curiosity makes them the perfect breed to be a guard dog and their obedience and intelligence allow that inquisitive nature to translate into a hard-working and deeply loyal canine companion.
+Their curiosity makes them the perfect breed to be guard dogs, and their obedience and intelligence allow that inquisitive nature to translate into a hard-working and deeply loyal canine companion.

 They will be particularly wary around strangers and may growl or even attack when they feel that their home is being intruded upon.